 Before our calculation, let’s empirically show that “Batch Norm causes exploding gradients”.
 We’ll just initialize a net without Batchnorm, compute gradients, then insert Batch Norm into every layer of the net and recompute gradients and see how they differ.

 Our net without Batch Norm, our “vanilla net”, is shown below.
-Its a boring old 10 layer, feedforward, fully connected network of uniform layer width $N=1024$.
+Its a boring old 10 layer, feedforward, fully connected network of uniform layer width N=1024.
 We’re using the ReLU nonlinearity so we’ll initialize weights with Kaiming initialization.
-This means we’ll set all the biases to zero and sample every element of $W$ from a zero mean Gaussian with variance $\sqrt{2/N}$.
+This means we’ll set all the biases to zero and sample every element of W from a zero mean Gaussian with variance 2/N.

 Now we take that exact network, loss, and set of input vectors, but insert Batch Normalization before the ReLU in every layer: